Pennsylvania is the up-and-comer in the gambling market, operating casinos, a lottery, and offering both onsite and OTB wagering on horse races.

 In fact, one prominent state senator, Marco Scavello, has confidence that an expansion bill will be law by March 2017.

-There is speculation that this bill will not only legalize iGaming, but do the same for daily fantasy sports, and even allow gaming to occur at airports and other non-casino locations.
+There is speculation that this bill will not only legalize iGaming, but do the same for daily fantasy sports.
+Additionally, it may even allow gaming to occur at airports and other non-casino locations.
 Pennsylvania is poised to become the largest state with legal internet gambling.

 Social casino site options

-SugarHouse has opened its online function for real-money play to New Jersey residents, which is an excellent way to further drive traffic and new customers to the Pennsylvania market.
+Additionally, SugarHouse has opened its online function for real-money play to New Jersey residents.
+This is an excellent way to further drive traffic and new customers to the Pennsylvania market.

 Parx Casino & Racing